-It can be helpful to ask your child before the party whether he’s worried about anything in relation to the party.
-On the night, keep checking in with him regularly to make sure everything’s going well.
+It can be helpful to ask your child before the party whether she’s worried about anything in relation to the party.
+On the night, check in with her regularly to make sure everything’s going well.

 Other parents have also found the following tips helpful:

 - Have one entrance to the party.
-Answer the door yourself to make sure only those with invites get in.
+Answer the door yourself to make sure only those with invitations get in.
+Refuse gatecrashers.

-- Refuse gatecrashers.
-Look out for problems brewing before they happen, and be ready to phone the police.
+- Look out for problems brewing before they happen, and be ready to phone the police.

 - Keep the food coming.
-This gives you a chance to mingle and check out how the party’s going without looking like you’re spying.
+This gives you a chance to mingle and check out how the party is going without looking like you’re spying.

 - Consider inviting other adults – perhaps parents of the other teenagers – to help you.

 - Don’t drink alcohol yourself, to ensure you can keep control of the party and deal with any problems.

 - Turn lights on or turn the music down shortly before the party is due to end, to encourage everyone to leave.

 - Check how the partygoers are getting home.
 Let them use your phone if they need to call for a lift, offer to book taxis, or have some spare bedding ready if someone can’t get home.
 Don’t let anyone who has been drinking alcohol or taking other drugs walk home.